-Failure to supply additional air by means of ventilation grilles or ducts could result in death and/ or personal injury.
+Failure to supply additional air by means of ventilation grilles or ducts could result in personal injury and/or death.

 An unconfined space is defined as an area having a minimum volume of 50 cubic feet(1.4m3) per 1,000 Btuh total input rating for all gas appliances in area.